-During 2019, the Board of Directors of the Company held eight meetings.
+During 2020, the Board of Directors of the Company held eight meetings.
 The Directors of the Company also serve as Directors of the Bank.
-The Bank's Board held twelve meetings in 2019.
-During 2019, all Directors except Mr. Milleson attended greater than 75% of the aggregate number of meetings of both Boards of Directors and meetings of committees on which he or she was a member.
+The Bank's Board held fourteen meetings in 2020.
+During 2020, all Directors attended greater than 75% of the aggregate number of meetings of both Boards of Directors and meetings of committees on which he or she was a member.